Why should we run Alaska trails?

 We'll have an opportunity to race?

-Each one of our announced trip dates** coincides with an Alaskan trail race.
+If on a scheduled "race-cation", unequivocally yes.
+Each one of our "race-cations" coincides with an Alaskan trail race.
 During your week with us, you'll have the option to drop into a local race and compete with your contemporaries up north.
 Details on races can be found when you visit our "Book It' page and click through on a specific trip.